filipeqm94/authentication-tutorial/README.md

 #### Notes:

 - There are methods to find and decode commonly used passwords and hack users with that method, if a hacker gains access to the database.

+## Level 4

+- [x] Install bcrypt package
+- [x] Utilize bcrypt to salt and hash user's password.

+#### Notes:

+- With bcrypt's salt + hash method, it is possible to have different values on the database for the same user password.
+Password secutiry would depend on user (and it's not good because the average user is not the brightest).